Richard Lee (Royal Navy officer)

 Admiral Sir Richard Lee KCB (c.
-1765 – 5 August 1837) was a prominent officer of the British Royal Navy who served in the American Revolutionary War, the French Revolutionary Wars and the Napoleonic Wars.
+1765 – 5 August 1837) was an officer of the British Royal Navy who served in the American Revolutionary War, the French Revolutionary Wars and the Napoleonic Wars.
 His early career was marked by his participation in a number of important battles during the American war, during the French Revolutionary Wars he spent an unremarkable period of time in the Caribbean, but during the Napoleonic Wars he was again prominent, participating heavily in a number of important engagements.

 In 1812, Lee was promoted to rear-admiral and was unable to get an appointment, his future as a serving officer in doubt.
 Although he never again served in an active capacity, he continued to receive promotions and rewards for his lengthy service, both from the British and Portuguese royal families.
 He died at his home in Walmer, Kent in 1837 at the age of 72 as a full admiral.